atlas-jswank/atlas-jswank.github.io/src/content/blog/react-state-effects.md

 ### Fetching Data

-Lets explore a common use case for `useEffect` in React: fecthing data from an API.
+Lets explore a common use case for `useEffect` in React: fetching data from an API.
 Here we will integrate will an API for fetching pictures of Dogs.
 Here is the starter code:

 ```tsx
 import { useEffect } from "react";